The orbit is the bony socket that holds the eye and its associated structures.

 - Axial proptosis (straight out) indicates a lesion within the tendinous ring such as optic nerve glioma and cavernous haemangioma.

-- Non-axial proptosis (protrusion at an angle) indicates a lesion outside the tendinous ring such as the lacrimal gland
+- Non-axial proptosis (protrusion at an angle) indicates a lesion outside the tendinous ring such as the lacrimal gland.

 - Pseudoproptosis is the false appearance of proptosis and is typically due to facial anatomy.